zeeshanmcp12/gcp/notes.md

   - Can act as Data warehouse
   - Connect further to Big Query, Dataproc to process the data.
 - Big Query / Dataproc  -> Analytics
+  - Big Query is considered as data warehouse in GCP.
   - Use for data processing
   - Dataproc is a fully managed and highly scalable service for running Apache Spark, 30+ open-source tools and frameworks.
     - Used for data lake modernization, ETL